- Distinguish between positive directions and negative directions.

 Observe

-Finally, watch this video of staff members interacting with families.
+Watch this video of staff members interacting with a family member.
+Reflect on the feedback that you would offer to the staff members in this video?
 What impact does each kind of interaction have on family engagement in the program and children’s behaviors?

 Explore

-How do interactions between children, adults and families occur in your program?
-Use the attached Reflection Form to write down your initial thoughts and ways to improve upon interactions.
-Share your reflections with a colleague or administrator.
+How do interactions between children, adults, and families occur in your program?
+In the Reflection- Interactions Between Children, Adults, and Families activity, write down your initial thoughts and ways to improve upon interactions.
+Share your thoughts with other program leaders and see if you can generate additional strategies for improving practices.

 Apply